uilianries/imgui/Getting-Started.md

 - (4) Initialize Platform and Rendering backends (e.g. `ImGui_ImplWin32_Init()` + `ImGui_ImplDX11_Init()`).
 - (5) Start of main loop: call backends' ImGui_ImplXXX_NewFrame functions + call `ImGui::NewFrame()`.
 - (6) End of main loop: call `ImGui::Render()` + call Render function of Rendering backend (e.g. `ImGui_ImplDX11_Render()`).
-- (7) Most backends requires extra steps to hook or forward events.
+- (7) Most backends require some extra steps to hook or forward events. (e.g. calling `ImGui_ImplWin32_WndProcHandler`)
-- (8) Shutdown backends, destroy Dear ImGui context with `ImGui::DestroyContext()`.
+- (8) Call backend shutdown functions and destroy Dear ImGui context with `ImGui::DestroyContext()`.
-- (9) In your application input logic: you can poll `ImGui::GetIO().WantCaptureMouse`/`WantCaptureKeyboard` to tell if Dear ImGui wants to obstruct mouse/keyboard inputs from underlying apps. e.g. when hovering a window WantCaptureMouse will be set to true.
-One possible strategy there is to stop passing mouse events to your main application.
+- (9) In your application's input logic: you can poll `ImGui::GetIO().WantCaptureMouse`/`WantCaptureKeyboard` to check if Dear ImGui wants to obstruct mouse/keyboard inputs from underlying apps. e.g. when hovering a window `WantCaptureMouse` will be set to true, one possible strategy would be to stop passing mouse events to your main application.

 ## Example: If you are using Raw Win32 API + DirectX11